 TAC member terms are 3 years.
 A member may only serve more than 3 years if they are elected to the TAC Chairperson position after serving on the council.
 The TAC Chairperson term is 3 years however if the Chairperson turns 21 years old prior to the conclusion of their 3 year term, they will be required to step down.

-Lauren has stuttered since the age of 6 and believes it has changed her for the better; meeting other people who stutter she feels, has given her a positive spin on stuttering.
-She is proud to represent the NSA and hopes to learn more about stuttering in future years.
-She attends Patriot High school, and has started a club called “Twst Talk” for people who stutter!
-She is excited to spread the word about how stuttering should be supported, not neglected, through a future career in speech pathology or the culinary arts.
-Lauren has been a part of the NSA since she was in 8th grade, and says that hearing other peoples’ stories and experiences inspires her to advertise her own stutter and become more confident in the long run. (updated 3/2017)
+Lauren Cravaritis, 16, has stuttered since the age of 6 and believes it has changed her for the better; meeting other people who stutter she feels, has given her a positive spin on stuttering.
+She is proud to represent the NSA and hopes to help others figure out how to accept stuttering, in future years.
+She attends Patriot High school, and has started a club called “TWST Talk” for people who stutter.
+It’s her junior year and she has started up the club once again!
+She is excited to spread the word about how stuttering should be supported, not neglected.
+She wants to pursue a career in the culinary arts and plans to attend the Culinary institute of Virginia at ECPI.
+Lauren has been a part of the NSA since she was in 8th grade, and says that hearing other peoples’ stories and experiences inspires her to advertise her own stutter and become more confident.
+She has been on the TAC for a year and will be attending her 4th conference this year. (bio updated 12/2017)

-JD is 17 years old and currently a senior at Bethlehem High School in Bardstown, Kentucky.
+JD is 18 years old and currently a freshman at the University of Kentucky in Lexington, Kentucky.
 He has stuttered since the age of four and has been involved with the stuttering community since a child.
-He used music to help his stutter and friends he has made through conferences.
+He uses music as a way to cope and connect with other people who stutter, as he continues to meet old and new timers at the conference.
 He has made numerous YouTube videos concerning stuttering and plans to keep sharing his experiences.
-This will be his first year on TAC and his fifth year at the NSA. ( updated 8/2016)
+The NSA in Chicago 2018 will be his second year on TAC and his sixth year at the NSA. (bio updated 12/2017)